ATTPC/Spyral/docs/user_guide/config/solver.md

 # Solver Configuration

 The Solver parameters control the solving phase of the analysis.
-The default solver parameters in `config.json` are:

 ```python
 solver_params = SolverParameters(